25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 Conclusion

 Farms for strawberry picking in New Jersey attract many visitors from all around.
 Strawberries are everybody’s favorite summer fruit.
-Even the sight of these juicy red berries is enough to water our mouths.
 New Jersey farms offer additional activities and events to keep visitors hooked.
-Picking timings and pet-related policies vary for every farm, and check their website or call them before visiting.
+Visitors should call or check the farm’s social media before visiting for the latest updates.

 New Jersey articles